boutproject/BOUT-dev/manual/sphinx/user_docs/advanced_install.rst

           means that you will need to remove ``-lnetcdf`` from ``EXTRA_LIBS`` in ``make.config`` after running ``./configure`` and before running ``make``. ``-lnetcdf`` needs also to be removed from ``bin/bout-config`` to allow a successful build of the python interface.
-Recreateion of ``boutcore.pyx`` needs to be manually trigered, if ``boutcore.pyx`` has already been created.
+Recreation of ``boutcore.pyx`` needs to be manually triggered, if ``boutcore.pyx`` has already been created.

 Ubgl